Car insurance for commuting to work

 If your primary use of your vehicle is driving to and from work, you should select a "commuter" car insurance policy.
-On average, commuter use car insurance costs $11 more per year than pleasure use auto insurance.
-On average, a commuter car insurance policy costs between $1,432 and $1,445 annually.
+On average, commuter use car insurance doesn't cost all that much more than pleasure use auto insurance.
+On average, a commuter car insurance policy costs about $900 every six months.
 Let’s assess some popular car insurance companies offering commuter policies.

-Most car insurance companies distinguish commuting vehicles from pleasure use cars, which are usually driven less often.
-Insurers assign commuter insurance policies to drivers who use their vehicle only for their daily commute.
+Most car insurance companies distinguish commuting vehicles from pleasure-use cars, which are usually driven less often.
+Insurers assign commuter insurance policies to drivers who use their vehicles only for their daily commute.
 See below common mileage classifications and insurance premiums for common vehicle uses.

-Using our user profile (methodology outlined here), we got car insurance rates for a commuter policy from top providers in the US.
+Using our user profile (methodology), we got car insurance rates for a commuter policy from top providers in the US.

-For our user profile, USAA is the cheapest car insurance provider for a commuter car insurance policy.
-USAA will set you back nearly $500 for a standard 6-month policy for $83 per month.
-If you do not qualify for USAA, you can also find below average rates with Nationwide and GEICO.
+For our user profile, USAA and State Farm are the cheapest car insurance provider for a commuter car insurance policy.
+If you do not qualify for USAA, you can also find below-average rates with GEICO and Progressive.